- Jurisdiction UK

 Competent authorities (statutory bodies, regulatory authorities, authorized bodies who have a role laid out by law);

-Other organisations where we are legally obligated to disclose your personal information (such as requests made in the prevention and detection of crime) or where disclosure is necessary to protect the property, rights, and safety of us and our staff or to comply with any law, regulation, or governmental or judicial warrant, rule, order or subpoena;
+Other organizations where we are legally obligated to disclose your personal information (such as requests made in the prevention and detection of crime) or where disclosure is necessary to protect the property, rights, and safety of us and our staff or to comply with any law, regulation, or governmental or judicial warrant, rule, order or subpoena;

 Other companies where we are trialing products and services which we consider may improve our offering to customers and/or our business processes; and